nhsx/antibody-web/README.md

 - Login as a `reviewer`
 - See the image you submitted from the test taking app
 - Submit a review of the image
+  - **Note:** There is no confirmation message at the moment, to check this has worked check the `network` tab in your browser

 ## Technical documentation